E1 European long distance path: Parts only marked on the map

 The path goes through Børgefjell National Park and then, from the southern tip of Børgefjell National Park in Røyrvik Municipality, Trøndelag county, continues through Røyrvik, over Steinfjellet in Namsskogan Municipality and back into Røyrvik.
 The path continues along Tunnsjøen to Skorovatn in Namsskogan again, over Gruvefjellet to Midtre Nesåvatnet, and then under Nesåpiggen in Røyrvik again.
 Then, it continues to Skjelbredtunet in Lierne Municipality and through Blåfjella–Skjækerfjella National Park to lake Holderen in Snåsa Municipality.
 It continues near Gaundalen airport over Skjækerfjella to Sætertjønnhytta in Steinkjer Municipality by the lake Skæhkerenjaevrie, close to the geographical centre of Norway.
-In these areas, there are no hallmarks by wish of Sami people and other considerations.
+In these areas, there are no waymarks by wish of Sami people and other considerations.